likaer6/assignment1/README.md

 ## Average age of respondents

 What is an average age of respondents?
+- 19

 ### Average income of respondents

 What is an average income of respondents?

+- ֏110,197

 ## Most popular pub in Yerevan

 Which is most popula pub in Yerevan?
+- Calumet

 #### list of columns